Linerre/gsuite-tools/sheet/orderly/README.md

 Sometimes, there are other tricky situations in which she needs to figure out what on earth is going on.

 ## Solution
-The scripts under `orderly`, plus [filter-order-without-filter.js](https://github.com/Linerre/gsuite-tools/blob/master/sheet/CDL-helpers/filter-order-without-filter.js), automate the above steps for her.
+The scripts under `orderly` automate the above steps for her.

 The entry point function is [`autoSaver()`](https://github.com/Linerre/gsuite-tools/blob/2f6364f07fd043b12e180a2c1cce82cbbf4f9a1a/sheet/orderly/auto-saver.js#L71) which runs during 12:00-1:00 PM on Fridays, roughly after the report is sent to us at noon.